Dividends: What They Are and How They Work

 The Takeaway

-Dividends are a way that companies compensate shareholders just for owning the stock, usually in the form of a cash payment.
-Many investors look to dividend-paying stocks to take advantage of the regular income the payments provide and the stock price appreciation in total returns.
+Dividends are a way that companies compensate shareholders for owning the stock, usually in the form of a cash payment.
+Many investors look to dividend-paying stocks to take advantage of the regular income the payments provide in addition to the potential stock price appreciation over time.

-Additionally, dividend-paying companies can be seen as stable companies, while growth companies, where value comes from stock price appreciation, may be riskier.
-If your investment risk tolerance is low, investing in dividend-paying companies may be worthwhile.
+Dividend-paying companies are often viewed as stable companies, while growth companies, where value largely comes from stock price appreciation, may be riskier.
+If your investment risk tolerance is low, investing in dividend-paying companies may be a consideration.

 TLS 1.2 Encrypted